Halloween Dirt Cups

 Ingredients

-I do not recommend raw cacao powder!
+• I do not recommend raw cacao powder!
 Check out this post if you’re interested in the difference between → Cacao vs. Cocoa.

 • Cornstarch – if you don’t want to use cornstarch, then you could use my Chocolate Chia Pudding recipe, which doesn’t have any starch, or my Vegan Chocolate Pudding, which calls for arrowroot starch, instead of the recipe below.

-The pudding is pretty rich, but if you like it even more luscious, you can use canned coconut milk instead.
-If you’re not vegan, you can of course use regular dairy milk.
+• The pudding is pretty rich, but if you like it even more luscious, you can use canned coconut milk instead.
+If you’re not vegan, you can, of course, use regular dairy milk.

 • Coconut oil – if you don’t want any coconut flavor, then use refined coconut oil.
-If you don’t mind coconut taste, then you can use unrefined.
+If you don’t mind the coconut taste, then you can use unrefined.

-If you’re not vegan, you can use butter for both the filling and crust instead of coconut oil.
+• If you’re not vegan, you can use butter for both the filling and crust instead of coconut oil.

 • Flour – I’ve tested the crumbs with buckwheat flour, coconut flour, King Arthur Flour Gluten-free Measure for Measure Flour and Bob’s Red Mill Gluten-free 1-to-1 Baking Flour.
 They all worked equally well!
+If you’re not gluten-free, then you can use all-purpose flour, white whole wheat flour or regular whole wheat flour.

 • Bananas – these form the body of the ghost.
 I can’t think of anything that would work in their place.